LittleDaggers27/erpnext-develop/README.md

 ## Learning and community

-1. [Frappe School](https://frappe.school) - Learn Frappe Framework and Qunatum ERP from the various courses by the maintainers or from the community.
+1. [Frappe School](https://frappe.school) - Learn Frappe Framework and Quantum ERP from the various courses by the maintainers or from the community.
-2. [Official documentation](https://docs.erp-quantum.com/) - Extensive documentation for Qunatum ERP.
+2. [Official documentation](https://docs.erp-quantum.com/) - Extensive documentation for Quantum ERP.
-3. [Discussion Forum](https://discuss.erp-quantum.com/) - Engage with community of Qunatum ERP users and service providers.
+3. [Discussion Forum](https://discuss.erp-quantum.com/) - Engage with community of Quantum ERP users and service providers.
 4. [Telegram Group](https://erpnext_public.t.me) - Get instant help from huge community of users.